 Evaluates an input value compared to a single value, a list of values, or a range of values using a defined comparison operator.

-The Merge Branch tool merges two or more logical branches into a single output.
+Merges two or more logical branches into a single output.

 In addition to the built-in logical tools in ModelBuilder, you can write your own functions and tools to perform if-then-else branching using custom Python functions with the Calculate Value tool.
 These functions can test conditions using a variety of arcpy and other Python capabilities, and output Boolean true and false variables.
 Similarly, you can write a Python script that tests conditions and outputs Boolean true and false variables, make the script a geoprocessing script tool, and add the script tool to your model.